-The objectives of this study are (1) to summarize the frequency, duration, and other aspects of LOOP events at commercial nuclear plants in the U.S. through calendar years 2018 and (2) to provide operational experience insights and trend information.
+The objectives of this study are (1) to summarize the frequency, duration, and other aspects of LOOP events at commercial nuclear plants in the U.S. through calendar years 2019 and (2) to provide operational experience insights and trend information.
 Since this study includes the most recent annual data, it provides a basis for input to Standardized Plant Analysis Risk (SPAR) and industry probabilistic risk assessments (PRAs).

 As in previous studies, the LOOP data were studied for four categories: plant-centered, switchyard-centered, grid-related, and weather-related.
-There were two new LOOP events in 2018, both during shutdown operation (one plant-centered, one weather-related).
+There was one new LOOP event in 2019, which occurred during critical operation (plant-centered).

 Occurrence Rates.
-An investigation of possible trends in the LOOP occurrence rates for the most recent 10 years shows no significant trends in critical operation LOOP frequencies for all LOOP categories as well as for each of the four LOOP categories over the most recent 10-year period (2009-2018).
+An investigation of possible trends in the LOOP occurrence rates for the most recent 10 years shows no statistically significant trends in critical operation LOOP frequencies for all LOOP categories, as well as for each of the four LOOP categories over the most recent 10-year period (2010-2019).

-To characterize the variation in LOOP frequencies in each category, for plant critical operation and shutdown operation, statistical tests were performed for each of the categories to see if there were significant differences across plant units and between regions as defined by the North American Electric Reliability Corporation (NERC).
+To characterize the variation in LOOP frequencies in each category, for plant critical operation and shutdown operation, statistical tests were performed for each of the categories to see if there were significant differences across plant units and between the regional entities defined by the North American Electric Reliability Corporation (NERC).
 For the data that are not homogeneous (i.e., there are significant differences among the data groupings), Empirical Bayes (EB) gamma distributions were sought to describe any identified variation.
-The results show that the critical operation grid-related, shutdown operation grid-related, and shutdown operation weather-related LOOPs can be described by EB distributions as reflecting variation when the data are pooled by reliability councils.
-Also, the critical operation weather-related, shutdown operation plant-centered, and the combined shutdown data can be modeled using EB distributions showing variation between plants.
+The results show that critical operation weather-related, shutdown operation weather-related, and the combined shutdown data can be modeled using EB distributions showing variation between plants.
 For the remaining data groupings, the data appear homogeneous.
-In those cases, the Jeffreys prior was updated with industry-level data to obtain a posterior distribution.
+In those cases, the Jeffreys noninformative prior was updated with industry-level data to obtain a posterior distribution.
 These distributions could be used in risk assessments as prior distributions to be updated with plant-specific data.

 Recovery Times.
 A trend analysis of the sustained (greater than 2 minute) LOOP recovery times at the site level showed an extremely statistically significant increasing trend for switchyard-centered LOOPs (p-value = 2.22E-4).
 A significant increasing trend is present for grid-related LOOPs (p-value = 0.012).
 These two categories represent over half of the data, and the trend carries over into the results for total LOOP recovery times.
-With the higher sample size, the increasing trend in total LOOP recovery time is the most significant (p-value = 1.09E-5).
-Highly statistically significant increasing trends are also identified for both overall data during critical operation (p-value = 4.21E-3) and overall data during shutdown operation (p-value = 1.66E-3).
-The above statistically significant increasing trends indicate they take longer to recover from the associated LOOP categories exist.
+With the higher sample size, the increasing trend in total LOOP recovery time is the most significant (p-value = 6.50E-06).
+Highly statistically significant increasing trends are also identified for both overall data during critical operation (p-value = 2.501E-3) and overall data during shutdown operation (p-value = 1.66E-3).
+The above statistically significant increasing trends indicate that it takes longer to recover from the associated LOOP categories.
 There is no trend in the recovery times for plant-centered or weather-related events.